Dirgham: Early career

-He is first mentioned in the sources in 1153, as part of an expedition to relieve the city of Ascalon, which was being besieged by the Crusader Kingdom of Jerusalem.
+He is first mentioned in the sources in 1153, as part of an expedition to relieve the city of Ascalon, which was being besieged by King Baldwin III of Jerusalem.
 The expedition was led by Abbas, the stepson of the vizier al-Adil ibn al-Sallar; Abbas abandoned the campaign and returned to Cairo where he killed his stepfather and took over the vizierate until himself overthrown by Tala'i ibn Ruzzik in 1154.
 Abandoned to its fate, Ascalon, the last Fatimid stronghold in the Levant, fell on 22 August 1153.

 Dirgham appears to have been a close ally of Tala'i ibn Ruzzik, who made him commander of a new military corps, the Barqiyya.
 He even instructed the vizier's son, Ruzzik, in knightly activities (furūsiyya), and quickly rose in the court hierarchy to the position of nāʾib al-bāb (deputy to the powerful post of grand chamberlain, ṣāḥib al-bāb, second in rank only to the vizier).
 As Tala'i resumed a more aggressive stance against the Crusaders, Dirgham led expeditions against them in 1157 and 1158, and scored a victory against them on 9 March 1158 at Tell el-Ajjul.
 In 1159, along with Ruzzik, he suppressed the rebellion of Bahram at Atfih in Upper Egypt.

 In 1161, Tala'i was assassinated and was succeeded by his son Ruzzik.
-In September 1162, the King of Jerusalem Amalric I invaded Egypt to claim the tribute that had been promised by Ruzzik's father.
+In September 1162, King Amalric of Jerusalem invaded Egypt to claim the tribute that had been promised by Ruzzik's father.
 Dirgham led the forces mustered to oppose the invasion, but was defeated and retreated to Bilbays.
 He was able to block Amalric's advance by breaching the dikes of the Nile, which was then in flood.
 After Amalric withdrew to Palestine, Dirgham helped suppress another revolt in the Gharbiyya (the western Nile Delta) province.
 Soon after, however, Shawar, the governor of Qus, also rose in revolt, raised an army of Bedouin from the western oases, and overthrew and killed Ruzzik and became vizier himself in January 1163.
 Despite his own ties to Ruzzik, like many other commanders Dirgham chose to join Shawar once the latter's victory became inevitable, and was rewarded with the second most powerful position in the state, that of ṣāḥib al-bāb.

 During his career, Dirgham received the honorific laqabs of Fāris al-Muslimīn ("Knight of the Muslims") and Shams al-Khilāfa ("Sun of the Caliphate").